petiay/measure_extinction/docs/data_formats.rst

 Data Formats
 ############

-The data for each stars is stored in a combination of an ASCII "DAT" file and FITS "spectra" files.
+The data for each stars are stored in a combination of an ASCII "DAT" file and FITS "spectra" files.

 DAT file